NRK P1

 NRK P1 is a nationwide digital radio channel operated by the Norwegian Broadcasting Corporation (NRK).
 It is the result of the NRK radio channel reform initiated in 1993 by radio director Tor Fuglevik.

 NRK P1 is the direct descendant of NRK's first radio station which began broadcasting in 1933.
 P1's programming is aimed at a broad mature demographic and it is Norway's most popular radio station, with approximately 1.9 million listeners daily.

+NRK P1 is considered the country's emergency channel and has responsibility for broadcasting emergency messages and information provided by the authorities via DAB radio.